The Vision That Made Daniel Sick — Modern Paraphrase | fresh.bible

 "I was overcome and lay sick for days.
 Eventually I got up and went back to serving the king.
 But I was appalled by the vision — and I didn't understand it."

-That last line is one of the most honest sentences in . — the man who interpreted Nebuchadnezzar's dreams, who read the writing on the wall, who received direct from — admits he didn't understand what he'd just been shown.
+That last line is worth reading twice.
+Daniel — the man who interpreted dreams, who read the writing on the wall, who received direct from — admits he didn't understand what he'd just been shown.
 And it didn't just confuse him.
 It made him physically ill.
 He was appalled.
 The weight of what was coming — the desecration, the destruction, the suffering of God's people — was more than his body could process.

-Sometimes the most faithful response to what God reveals isn't clarity.
+Sometimes an incredibly faithful response to what God reveals isn't clarity.
 It's sitting with the weight of it.
 Not every vision comes with neat resolution.
-Not every ends with peace.
-Sometimes you get back up, go about your responsibilities, and carry something you can't fully explain. did exactly that.
-And that honesty — the willingness to say "I saw it, and I still don't understand" — might be the most relatable thing in this entire chapter.
+Not every ends with .
+Sometimes you get back up, go about your responsibilities, and carry something you can't fully explain.
+Daniel did exactly that.
+And that honesty — the willingness to say "I saw it, and I still don't understand" — resonates with every reader who's ever carried something they couldn't fully explain.